-\subsection{{\bf Class of Kurdyka-{\L}ojasiewicz functions}}
+\subsection{{\bf Class of Kurdyka-{\L}ojasiewicz Functions}}

-Establishing global convergence and linear rates for a broad class of optimization algorithms relies on the Kurdyka-\L{}ojasiewicz property of the objective function (see, e.g., \cite{absil2005convergence,attouch2010proximal,bolte2007lojasiewicz,yu2022kurdyka}).
+The establishment of global convergence and linear convergence rates for a broad class of optimization algorithms crucially relies on the Kurdyka-\L{}ojasiewicz property of the objective function (see, e.g., \cite{absil2005convergence,attouch2010proximal,bolte2007lojasiewicz,yu2022kurdyka}).
 We recall the relevant definitions below.